rzach/lplfitch/README.md

 This work has the LPPL maintenance status `maintained'.

-The Current Maintainer of this work is RichardZach.
+The Current Maintainer of this work is Richard Zach.

 This work consists of the files lplfitch.dtx and lplfitch.ins and the derived files lplfitch.sty and lplfitch.pdf.